alexstich/vs-code-speech-to-text/README.md

-# VoiceScribe - Speech to Text Extension
+# SpeechToTextWhisper - Speech to Text Extension

 Transform your voice into text effortlessly with OpenAI Whisper API integration for VS Code and Cursor IDE.